$1,189,191Average Value$648Average Price per Sq Ft6Homes For Sale

 Community events by the Somerville Arts Council

-The Somerville Arts Council organizes a variety of events and projects, including a porch fest, a puppet program called Puppet Palooza and the annual Illuminations Tour, featuring holiday lighting and displays throughout the town.
+The Somerville Arts Council organizes a variety of events and projects in the city, including a porch fest, a puppet program called Puppet Palooza and the annual Illuminations, a month-long display of holiday lighting throughout the town.
 The Ignite Festival is a global food and cultural celebration at Somerville’s Union Square.

 The Somerville Mobile Farmers’ Market is available every Friday in West Somerville.